Website icon Xpert.Digital

 Suitable for:

-From peace power to leadership: Germany's historical change of strategy
+From a peace power to a leading power: Germany's historic change of strategy

-Friedrich Merz was elected tenth Federal Chancellor of the Federal Republic of Germany on May 6, 2025.
-His choice was dramatic: for the first time in the history of the Federal Republic, a candidate for Chancellor missed the necessary majority in the first ballot.
-Merz initially only received 310 votes, although 316 were required.
-It was only in the second ballot that he was able to achieve the required majority with 325 votes.
+Friedrich Merz was elected the tenth Chancellor of the Federal Republic of Germany by the German Bundestag on May 6, 2025.
+His election was dramatic: For the first time in the history of the Federal Republic, a chancellor candidate failed to secure the necessary majority in the first round of voting.
+Merz initially received only 310 votes, although 316 were required.
+He only achieved the necessary majority in the second round with 325 votes.

-The 69-year-old lawyer from Brilon, Sauerland, has been the oldest chancellor since Konrad Adenauer when you took office.
-Merz had never borne concrete political management responsibility before - he was neither Federal Minister nor Prime Minister.
-This inexperience in the government makes its ambitious reform plans all the more remarkable.
+The 69-year-old lawyer from Brilon in the Sauerland region is thus the oldest chancellor since Konrad Adenauer took office.
+Merz had never previously held concrete political leadership responsibility – he was neither a federal minister nor a state premier.
+This lack of experience in governing makes his ambitious reform plans all the more remarkable.

-The new government consists of a black and red coalition between the CDU/CSU and SPD.
-After the Bundestag election of February 23, 2025, this constellation was the only arithmetical possibility that a majority received in the Bundestag.
-In this election, the CDU and CSU under Merz 'leadership became the strongest force with 28.5 percent of the vote, while the SPD made its worst post -war result with 16.4 percent.
+The new government consists of a black-red coalition between the CDU/CSU and the SPD.
+Following the federal election of February 23, 2025, this constellation was the only mathematically possible option that would secure a majority in the Bundestag.
+In that election, the CDU/CSU, under Merz's leadership, became the strongest party with 28.5 percent of the vote, while the SPD, with 16.4 percent, suffered its worst post-war result.

 Lars Klingbeil as Vice Chancellor and Finance Minister

 One of the most surprising personnel decisions of the new government is the appointment of Lars Klingbeil as Vice Chancellor and Finance Minister.
-The 46-year-old SPD politician, who previously acted as party chairman, thus takes over one of the most important departments of the federal government.
-His task is to finance the historical expenditure increases and at the same time ensure the stability of German state finances.
+The 46-year-old SPD politician, who previously served as party chairman, thus assumes one of the most important portfolios in the federal government.
+His task is to finance the historic increases in spending while simultaneously ensuring the stability of German public finances.

-Klingbeil started office on May 7, 2025 and took over from his predecessor Jörg Kukies, who had acted as finance minister since November 2024.
-In his first official act, Klingbeil emphasized the importance of his task: "It is about responsibility for Germany.
-It is about new economic strength.
-And it is about clarity: we bring Germany back on growth course."
+Klingbeil took office on May 7, 2025, succeeding Jörg Kukies, who had served as acting Finance Minister since November 2024.
+In his first official act, Klingbeil emphasized the importance of his task: “It’s about responsibility for Germany.
+It’s about renewed economic strength.
+And it’s about clarity: We are putting Germany back on a growth path.”

-The challenge for Klingbeil is immense: he not only has to present the federal budget in 2025, but also create corner values for 2026 and a financial plan until 2029.
-This planning includes a net credit recording in the core budget, which increases from 33 billion euros to 81.8 billion euros in 2025 - a more than double increase within one year.
+The challenge for Klingbeil is immense: He not only has to present the 2025 federal budget, but also develop key figures for 2026 and a financial plan extending to 2029.
+This planning includes net borrowing in the core budget, which will increase from 33 billion euros to 81.8 billion euros in 2025 – more than double the previous year's figure.

-Infrastructure and climate protection as a second pillar
+Infrastructure and climate protection as the second pillar

 The 500 billion euro program for the future